cmhollman/test_case/README.md

 -**Develop a visualization tool or output that can be used to support the business decisions.
 What recommendations can you make to the business?**
 A Tableau dashboard summarizing this information is available [Here](https://public.tableau.com/views/USFTestCase/Dashboard1?:language=en
-US&publish=yes&:display_count=n&:origin=viz_share_link).
-Given the high usage of Daily Delivery Service among the highest spending segments it would be prudent to continue to offer those options to accounts within that category.
+US&publish=yes&:display_count=n&:origin=viz_share_link) Given the high usage of Daily Delivery Service among the highest spending segments it would be prudent to continue to offer those options to accounts within that category.
 The Div Number with the highest Daily Delivery usage among Independent Restauants is 10.
 Notably, both Hospitality and Independent Restaunts ranked later order cutoff times as most important to them, so perhaps extending cutoff times would suffice in place of daily delivery service.